infoatgodreams/GoDreams-Repository/Roll Ups/Education/Education.md

 * Regular home visits by social workers was another strategy deemed to be supportive especially for social workers to identify the various needs of OVC alongside the needs of parents/guardians with a view of identifying the appropriate ways of meeting those needs.
 * Identifying needy guardians/parents for OVC and providing them with social grants was another strategy cited to ensure that they are able to purchase necessities for these children to promote their personal hygiene.

+According to a paper that reviewed educational interventions for children in care,these are some of the interesting interventions tried across the world along with the their results [^7]

 ### Kids in Transition to School

 - The intervention was delivered within the school setting